This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 UAE citizenship by investment

 Those who invest in the UAE are eligible to apply for citizenship.
-To obtain citizenship, the investors reserve the option to invest either in public investment or real estate investment.
+To obtain citizenship, the investors reserve the option to invest in public or real estate investments.
 The investment requirements are as follows:

 UAE citizenship by special merits